Professional practice

 Union Marine Classification Services LLC v The Government of the Union of Comoros [2017] EWHC 2364 (Comm), [2018] 2 All E.R.
 (Comm) 174; [2017] 2 Lloyd’s Rep. 608.
 Acted (as sole counsel) for the respondent government, successfully opposing a challenge to the arbitrator’s award under s.68 of the Arbitration Act 1996 and a related application under s.24 of the Arbitration Act 1996 to remove the arbitrator.

-E D & F Man Capital Markets Limited v Come Harvest Holdings Ltd & ors [2022] EWHC 229 (Comm) Acted for the claimant, a financial brokerage firm, in Commercial Court proceedings leading to a five-week fraud trial and a $284m judgment arising out of the use of forged warehouse receipts in repo financing transactions.
+E D & F Man Capital Markets Limited v Come Harvest Holdings Ltd [2022] EWHC 229 (Comm).
+Acted for the claimant financial brokerage firm, in a $284m claim arising out of the use of forged warehouse receipts in repo financing transactions.
 (Led by Huw Davies KC.)

 LMAA & SCMA arbitrations (2021 & 2022).
 Acted for a financing bank and bill of lading holder in two 1-week trials of claims against shipowners for misdelivery of cargoes.
-(Led by Steven Berry KC.)
+The defences raised issues about the nature of the bank’s security interest and about the bank’s internal processes (Led by Steven Berry KC.)

 Rubicon Vantage International Pte Ltd v KrisEnergy Ltd [2019] EWHC 2012 (Comm).
-Led by Nigel Eaton KC in a 2-day Commercial Court trial in July 2019, defending a claim brought under a parent company guarantee.
+2-day Commercial Court trial in July 2019, defending a claim brought under a parent company guarantee.
+(Led by Nigel Eaton KC.)

 Robert Tchenguiz v Grant Thornton UK LLP (2015-2018).
-Acted as junior counsel (led by Alain Choo Choy KC) in the interlocutory stages of a Commercial Court claim for damages for malicious prosecution, unlawful act conspiracy and unlawful interference, arising out of the defendants’ involvement in the Serious Fraud Office’s investigation of Robert Tchenguiz during 2009-2012.
+Acted during the interlocutory stages of a Commercial Court claim against liquidators, concerning the liquidators’ involvement in the Serious Fraud Office’s investigation of Robert Tchenguiz during 2009-2012.
+Listed by The Lawyer as one of the top 20 cases of 2018.
+(Led by Alain Choo Choy KC.)

 Article, “Of loans and limitations: limitation and the enforcement of syndicated credit agreements”, published in 2017 32(2) Butterworths Journal of International Banking and Financial Law, pp.75-79.